 Sec.
 10 - Target Income Levels for Affordable Housing Units or Lots.

 Income levels shall be provided as follows:

-- A. Single family subdivisions shall be for families at 80% of AMI or less - bonus being targeted.
+- A. Single family subdivisions shall be for families at 80% of AMI or less - B. Multiple Family developments shall be for 50% of AMI or less depending upon the density bonus being targeted.10